Method for environmental noise estimation via injection tests for ground-based gravitational wave detectors: Experimental setup

 \section{Experimental setup}

-The measurements were performed on June 11, 2020, in the post-commissioning term of the O3GK. \footnote{In this paper, the error signal (non-calibrated raw signal) of the KAGRA interferometer was used instead of the strain or differential arm length (DARM) because the accurate calibration was not realized for the day.}. \Fref{fig:CleanBooth} presents a schematic view of the KAGRA apparatus; laser path, mirrors, vacuum chambers, and clean booths.
+The measurements were performed on June 11, 2020, in the post-commissioning term of the O3GK.
+In this paper, the error signal (non-calibrated raw signal) of the KAGRA interferometer was used instead of the strain or differential arm length (DARM) because the accurate calibration was not realized for this day. \Fref{fig:CleanBooth} presents a schematic view of the KAGRA apparatus; laser path, mirrors, vacuum chambers, and clean booths.
 In this study, we focused on the acoustic noise at the input optics ~\cite{IO} area, since it is known that the pre-mode cleaner in the PSL (pre-stabilized laser) room and the scattered light on the bellows between the IMC (input mode cleaner) and the IFI (input Faraday isolator) in the PR (power recycling) booth are sensitive to the acoustic noise, according to the experience of noise hunting in the pre-observation commissioning.
 The microphones, speakers, and amplifiers used in this study are summarized in \Tref{tab:tools}.

 The analysis in this study is based on gwpy 1.0.0~\cite{gwpy} and ROOT 6~\cite{ROOT}.
-All PSDs were calculated using the Welch's method with a Hanning window, FFT length = 1 s, and overlap = 50\%.
+Most of the FFTs (except for \Fref{fig:Linearity}) were calculated using the Welch's method with a Hanning window, FFT length = 1~s, and overlap = 50\% \footnote{The Hanning window with 50\% overlap is the most general settings of FFT and we have no special reason to use other.
+FFT length = 1~s is chosen to balance between the frequency resolution and the number of averaging.}.
 The PSDs of background are evaluated by approximately 5 min data.